LacunaOmnibus/MontyLacuna/README.md

   - security
   - shipyard
   - spaceport
-    - This appears not to be finished yet; check back on it again.
+    - This appears not to be finished yet; CHECK back on it again.
   - ssla
   - subspacesupplydepot
   - thedillonforge
   - thefttraining
-    - oopified
   - themepark
   - trading (base class)
-    - trade
+    - trade (trade ministry)
-    - transporter
+    - transporter (sst)
     - I purposely skipped some methods in both trade and transporter.
 They'll never be used and I'm getting bored.
 Add them if you're feeling productive.
 The skipped methods are noted in comments at the top of both files.